zsparal/api-documentation/source/guides/gift-cards.rst

 If you need a different brand, please reach out to your account manager or our support department.

-Using the :ref:`checkout <guides/checkout>`, your customer can pay part of the payment using gift cards and pay any remaining amount due using the other payment methods enabled on your website profile.
+Using the :doc:`checkout </guides/checkout>`, your customer can pay part of the payment using gift cards and pay any remaining amount due using the other payment methods enabled on your website profile.

 Contracting and settlement